There are plenty of RV Parks Near Yosemite to choose from, ranging from very basic to luxurious setups.

 Yosemite RV Resort is in Coarsegold and it is just a 40-minute drive to the park.
 The facilities have everything to ensure a comfortable stay.

 The kid-friendly campground is surrounded by more than 35 acres of Oak trees and Manzanita trees.
 There is a large pool, horseshoe pits, and a playground for the kids.
+In fact, there are many things to add to an itinerary.

 It might sound like a resort, however with beautiful scenery all around, it feels like wilderness with a little more comfort.